vict0rkovalchuk/componentSlider/README.md

 </div>
 ```

 3. Include style.css and slider.js files.
-Paste this line to your js file where you want to use this slider:
+Paste the line below into your js file to use this slider:
     `import Gallery from './slider';`

     Finally, for using just call init method with your class name:
-    `new Gallery('gallery').init();`
+    `new Gallery('classname').init();`

 _[Example]: https://vict0rkovalchuk.github.io/gallery/_